jhumelsine/jhumelsine.github.io/table-of-contents.md

 * [Hexagonal Architecture Introduction](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html)  - Introduces Hexagonal Architecture
 * [Hexagonal Architecture - Structure](https://jhumelsine.github.io/2023/10/28/hexagonal-architecture-structure.html) - This describes the structure of the Hexagonal Architecture design, and how it's really a pattern of design patterns
 * [Hexagonal Architecture - Why it works](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html) - This describes why I feel that the Hexagonal Architecture design works so well.
 It's based upon dependency and knowledge management.
-I feel that dependency and knowledge management applies to all OO based designs, and not just within the context of Hexagonal Architecture.
+Dependency and knowledge management applies to all OO based designs, and not just within the context of Hexagonal Architecture.
 * [Hexagonal Architecture - How it compares and contrasts with Clean Architecture](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html) - The two designs are mostly the same, but there are some differences worth pointing out
 * [Hexagonal Architecture - Adapter Flexibility](https://jhumelsine.github.io/2023/11/30/hexagonal-architecture-adapter-flexibility.html) - We have quite a bit of flexibility with this design in the Adapter layer